 Age-adjusted percentage of persons 18 years of age and over who were obese in the United States of America, 2018.
 (Body Mass Index (BMI) of 30 or greater).

 Percentage of high school students who were obese in the United States of America, 2017

 These two tables both show the increased rates of obesity in African Americans as compared to the Non-Hispanic White population, both for adults and adolescents.

 Statistically, it appears that the country suffers from higher rates of obesity as compared to the rest of the world, and within the country itself, the rates of obesity are much higher within the black population, which could be as a result of low socioeconomic backgrounds.
+The obesity controller blog focuses on helping obese individuals.
 Furthermore ‘low quality’ housing often tends to be cheaper and can often be in areas with higher pollution levels and is thus linked with pre-existing conditions such as asthma.
 This is compelling evidence to show a link as to why black people have suffered disproportionately from the virus.

 Racial discrimination has tied the African American population to the bottom of the US class hierarchy.
 Economic inequality amongst different racial populations in America is not unheard of and likely to be more pronounced in the years to come as the black-white wage gap continues to expand.
 The current pandemic has caused this economic disparity to become obviously apparent as survival as opposed to negative outcomes i.e. death has come into play.

 Many African Americans, often with low incomes, are forced to continue working despite showing symptoms of the virus, according to case studies highlighted by The New Yorker.
 This is only an observed correlation between the economic status of African Americans in comparison to the white population and how this perhaps links to their higher vulnerability of contracting the coronavirus.
 This is based on anecdotal evidence only, and therefore should not be used to generalise for all African Americans.